LCC-CIT/CIS195-CourseMaterials/LessonPlans/CIS195-LP-W08-D2-Forms.md

    <option value="alsea">Alsea Falls</option>
 </select>
 ```
 The `size` attribute determines how many options are shown without scrolling the list.
+If you set `size="1"`, the control will give you a drop-down selection list when you click on it.

 #### Selection of multiple items

 - By default, only one selection is allowed.
-Setting the attribute `multiple="multiple"` allows - The shift or control keys can be used when selecting multiple items.
+Setting the attribute `multiple="multiple"` allows the shift or control keys to be used when selecting multiple items.
   - Shift: lets you select items in a continuous range.
   - Control: lets you select multiple single items.